Actors Touring Company produces international contemporary theatre that travels – making the global, local and the local, global.

 Alan is passionate about theatre – regularly attending productions at a broad range of venues.
 He is also a strong advocate for diversity, including as a senior diversity champion in government over the last five years.

 Sanpreet Janjua (she/her) is a fundraiser with experience in the arts and cultural charitable sector.
 She started her career as an Arts Fundraising Fellow through the Arts Fundraising and Philanthropy Fundraising Fellowship Programme.
-Having completed her Fellowship at Nottingham Playhouse, as well as a few years in post as Fundraising Officer, she is now Development Manager at Awards for Young Musicians.
+Having completed her Fellowship at Nottingham Playhouse, as well as a few years in post as Fundraising Officer, she is now Development Manager at Young Sounds UK.

 Sanpreet is passionate about making artistic and creative experiences available to all.
 She also loves theatre, especially contemporary and new writing by often marginalised and overlooked writers.